linusmimietz/linusmimietz-com-memes/memes-flask-backend/README.md

 ## 🚀 Deployment

 This backend server can be easily deployed on [Railway](https://railway.app/) using the provided `railway.json` configuration file.
-Simply click the "Deploy on Railway" button in this README to set up a new project with this template.

 ## 📡 API Endpoints